top of page

 Form dough into a large ball and coat all sides with oil.
 Let dough rise in a warm place until doubled, about 1 hour.
 Punch dough down in bowl, transfer to a floured surface, and knead in the dried fruits.
 The goal is to get the fruits uniformly incorporated throughout the dough.
 Form dough into a ball and place in a greased 9-10 inch round pan.
 Cover loosely with plastic wrap and cool rise in the refrigerator overnight.

 The next morning, remove pan from refrigerator and let come to room temperature (about 1 hour before baking).
 Bake in a preheated oven at 350 F for 45 minutes, or until loaf is golden brown and a toothpick inserted in the center comes out clean.
 If bread browns too quickly on top, cover with a piece of foil.
-If decorating your bread with eggs, it is important not to boil the eggs before dying them and nesting them in the dough before baking.
-Just turn the raw eggs gently in the dye, dry them, and carefully place them raw in the dough.
-They will bake along with the bread.

 While your Easter bread is cooling, make the icing glaze by whisking 2 tablespoons of milk and 2 cups of powdered sugar together until you have a paste.
 Drizzle icing on bread, then top with nonpareil sprinkles.
 Let the glaze harden for a few minutes, then serve.